Carolyn Cheeks Kilpatrick: 2010

-Personal life
+Personal life and death

+Kilpatrick was a member of the Detroit Substance Abuse Advisory Council, and was a member of Delta Sigma Theta sorority.

-Kilpatrick was married to Bernard Nathaniel Kilpatrick, with whom she has daughter Ayanna and son Kwame Kilpatrick, a former Mayor of Detroit.
-Carolyn Cheeks Kilpatrick divorced Bernard Kilparick in 1981.
-She has five grandsons including two sets of twins and one granddaughter.
+Kilpatrick was married to Bernard Nathaniel Kilpatrick from 1968 until divorcing in 1981.
+The couple had two children, daughter Ayanna and son Kwame Kilpatrick, a former Mayor of Detroit.
+She had six grandsons including two sets of twins and two granddaughters.
 Both her former husband and son were on trial, under an 89-page felony indictment.
 On March 11, 2013, her son was found guilty on 24 of 30 federal charges and her former spouse was found guilty on 1 of 4 federal charges.